bevy-cheatbook/bevy-cheatbook/src/platforms/wasm/size-opt.md

 ## Use the `wasm-opt` tool

-The [binaryen](https://github.com/WebAssembly/binaryen) toolkit is a set of extra tools for working with WASM.
+The [binaryen][project::binaryen] toolkit is a set of extra tools for working with WASM.
 One of them is `wasm-opt`.
 It goes much further than what the compiler can do, and can be used to further optimize for either speed or size:

 ```shell
 # Optimize for size (s profile).